qqqxs/Single-Image-3D-Reconstruction-Based-on-NeRF/README.md

 In the refinement stage, further train the model to improve the texture and geometry detail.
 If you still encounter issues with geometries, you can continue to adjust the FOV parameters during this stage.

-1. Continue refining the model for an additional 3000 iterations:
+Continue refining the model for an additional 3000 iterations:

     ```bash
     python main.py --workspace <workspace_name> --ref_path <path_to_image> --phi_range 135 225 --refine_iters 3000 --refine
     ```

+## Results

+The method achieves highly accurate and visually realistic 3D reconstructions, outperforming traditional methods in both speed and quality.